 Spencer Kelly presents the BBC2 technology programme Click.
 It's also broadcast on BBC World News, allowing viewers in more than 200 countries watch him indulge his passion for science and technology.
-He appears across BBC TV and Radio, giving tech advice, and tweets @Spenley.
+He also appears across BBC TV and Radio, giving tech advice, and writes for Sci/Tech magazine Focus.

-Click around the balls to find out more about becoming a Doctor, meeting the Queen, and presenting at the BAFTAs.
+Click around he balls to find out more about becoming a Doctor, meeting the Queen, and presenting at the BAFTAs.

 FACTS & FIGURES

 Spencer is in the middle of a life-long love affair with science and technology.